mailcow/mailcow-dockerized-docs/docs/firststeps-dmarc_reporting.md

 ## Change DMARC reporting frequency

 In the example above reports are sent once every 24 hours.

-You may want to change that interval:
+Olefia schedule has same implementation as `cron` in Go, supported syntax described at [cron Documentation](https://pkg.go.dev/github.com/robfig/cron)

+To change schedule:

-1. Edit `docker-compose.override.yml` and a djust `ofelia.job-exec.rspamd_dmarc_reporting.schedule: "@every 24h"` to a desired value.
+1. Edit `docker-compose.override.yml` and a djust `ofelia.job-exec.rspamd_dmarc_reporting.schedule: "@every 24h"` to a desired value, for example to `"@midnight"`

 2. Run `docker-compose up -d`